Volunteer Initiatives Program

 Communicators on Patrol is a volunteer program in the Houston Police Department to enhance and facilitate communication between police officers and non-English speaking community members.
 In this program, community members provide language assistance to police officers responding to various calls for service or conducting special events with the community.

-Communicators would need to be fluent in one of the following languages:
+Communicators would need to be fluent in English and one of the following languages:

 As a volunteer Communicator you could serve to assist officers with communication during incidents involving the public by doing the following: